 It may be helpful to avoid viewing your social media presence and your website as two separate entities.
 Instead, think of your law firm as having a single, holistic online identity.
 Eventually, what happens on your Instagram may impact your website performance, and the reverse may be true as well.

-If you choose to work with a company that provides SEO services for lawyers, make sure they take an approach that aligns with this view.
+If you choose to work with a company that provides SEO services for your law firm, make sure they take an approach that aligns with this view.

 A Strong Instagram Presence Can Help with Law Firm Growth